soumalya340/soumalya340/README.md

 👋🏽 Hi, my name is Soumalya

-🎓 Soon to be grad with a Bachelor's of Engineering in Computer Engineering.
+🎓 A grad with a Bachelor's of Engineering in Computer Engineering.
 (Aug 2022)

 🌇 West Bengal(India) Native, with a passion for creating content and developing strategies that will grow your business